fabian-hk/nano_siem/README.md

 # Nano SIEM

-The Nano SIEM project is a minimalistic *security information and event management* (SIEM) system designed for private home servers.
+The Nano SIEM project is a minimalist *Security Information and Event Management* (SIEM) system designed for private home servers.

+Nano SIEM has two main functionalities:
+One is to monitor the uptime of services and send an email notification if a service is unavailable.
-This project helps to get an insight into the access log file of a Traefik reverse proxy.
-It does this by resolving IPs to coordinates and displaying them on different map views.
-In the screenshot below you can see an example from the detailed map.
+The second functionality is to provide insight into the access log file of a Traefik reverse proxy.
+It does this by resolving IPs into coordinates and displaying them on different map views.
+In the screenshot below you can see an example of the detailed map.
-On this map, you can click on locations and see the requests that were made from there.
-The accesses are ranged by their likelihood to be a hacking attempt.
-Furthermore, there is a second view that specifically lists hacking attempts.
-A screenshot of this view can be seen below as well.
-These functionalities help to get a better understanding of the server's security risks.
+On this map, you can click on locations and see the requests that have been made from that location.
+The requests are ranked according to their likelihood of being a hacking attempt.
+There is also a second view which specifically lists hacking attempts.
+A screenshot of this view can also be seen below.
+These features help to get a better understanding of the security risks on the server.

-Furthermore, the software is easy to set up and configure.
+The software is easy to set up and configure.
-A prebuild ready-to-use Docker container can be pulled from [Docker Hub](https://hub.docker.com/r/fabianhk/nano-siem).
+A pre-built, ready-to-use Docker container can be pulled from [Docker Hub](https://hub.docker.com/r/fabianhk/nano-siem).
 If you need to parse a different log file format feel free to write a new plugin and open a pull request.